 Mangesh and his team in the studio.

-ML: I designed the studio with the same approach as I have towards my clients – understanding the personalities and character of the residents.
+character of the residents.
 I wanted to create an environment of cosiness and comfort.
 It’s very challenging to get the maximum output from our work life - I was faced with the task of deciphering what kind of setting would help us the most.
 Homely environments bring out the best because you feel physically, mentally and visually comfortable.
 Natural light, plants, plush seating, personal curios are all part of creating this essence.
 Just like in a home, things here have been designed to be moved around.
 The colour palette, with the beautiful green, also came together quite naturally.
 It’s inevitable that it will change over time but when I was doing up the space, these colours spoke to me.
 Finally, the needs of the studio and functionality also drove the design.

 Mangesh imagined a casual and relaxed vibe for the discussion room.
 Framed botanical prints, custom-made teakwood Chandigarh chairs and a beautiful cane and brass floor lamp – the studio’s own design – add to the homely feel of the room.

 Mangesh brought an element of surprise to the entrance with this honeycomb patterned screen featuring a goat leather Hanuman puppet representing Tholu bommalata, a shadow puppet theatre artform from Andhra Pradesh.
 The blind affords privacy while still creating curiosity about the studio.